Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Scattering calculus and parabolic scattering calculus

 and thus $\Char_{m,l}(A) = \{ q \in \partial \overline{T}^*_{\mathrm{par}}\mathbb{R}^{n + 1} : a_0(q) = 0 \},$ i.e.\ it is simply the vanishing locus of this smooth function.

 In the standard scattering calculus, the fiber principal symbol is, in a sense, the usual principal symbol, and, if the symbol is classical, it can be represented by a homogeneous function.
-In our parabolic setting a related statement is true, namely in bounded spatial sets, away from zero momentum, the principal symbol of fibre order $m$ of a classical symbol in this calculus is represented by a unique function homogeneous of degree $m$, in the sense
+In our parabolic setting a related statement is true, namely in bounded spatial sets, away from zero momentum, the principal symbol of fibre order $m$ of a classical symbol in this calculus is represented by a unique function homogeneous of degree $m$, in the parabolic sense, i.e.\

 Indeed, this function is the unique function $a$ homogeneous of degree $m$ such that $\ang{\Phi}^{-m} a$ has the appropriate boundary value at fibre infinity.
-However, as in the standard scattering calculus, the symbol at spatial infinity is usually \emph{not} represented by a homogeneous function in the fiber variables.
+However, if the symbol is not classical, the symbol at spatial infinity is usually \emph{not} represented by a homogeneous function in the fiber variables.